strimzi-incubator/strimzi-kafka-bridge-api/3scale/README.md

     #...
     ````

-    **NOTE:** The `/openapi` endpoint will represent OpenAPI v3 once support for OpenAPI v2 is deprecated in the Kafka Bridge.
+    **NOTE:** The `/openapi` endpoint will represent OpenAPI v3 once support for OpenAPI v2 is removed from the Kafka Bridge.
 At that time, the `/openapi/v3` endpoint will be removed.

     If necessary, update these properties.